To open, use either of the following options:

 - From the menu, select View → Master Palette.

-Hovering over an item with the mouse shows a tool tip (a short definition in black on yellow background).
+The Master palette is divided into sections based on symbol type.
+Hovering the mouse over an item shows a tool tip (a short definition in black on yellow background).

-The Symbols section of the Master Palette is a large repository of hundreds of musical symbols in addition to those found in the default palettes.
+The Symbols section of the Master Palette is a large repository of hundreds of musical symbols in addition to those found in the preset workspaces.
 You can open it from the Master Palette, or directly from the score by using the shortcut Z.